Special Service Group: Covert actions, Indo-Pakistani wars, and overseas missions

 The Pakistani accounts, the latest of which comes now from several participants in the wake of the 1965 at 50 commemorations, acknowledged the SSG-commando disaster but blamed it on poor briefing, planning and callous arrogance of the commanders.
 Some of these former Pakistani soldiers even write about having met some of these paratroopers and exchanged notes with them on how badly planned the operation was.
 Here is the account of Col SG Mehdi, himself a commando officer then.
 The fortified forces ’ conditioning in no way undermines its elevation, but by blocking free speech, the government has politicized the issue and brought the military leadership into the global spotlight.
 By 1970–71, the Pakistan Army had permanently posted one Army Special Service Group 3rd Commando Battalion in East-Pakistan under Lt-Col. Tariq Mehmood, begin working with local authorities in maintaining security situation in the East-Pakistan, near the border of Eastern India.
 The performance of the Army Special Service Group was reported to be much better than their performance in 1965, with 1st Command Battalion (Yaldram) and 2nd Commando Battalion (Rahber) engaged in several of their successful sabotage missions against the Indian Army's artillery and infantry regiments, while the 3rd Command Battalion in East oriented towards successfully engaging in the seek and destroy missions.
 Their final mission included the mounting of the successful defense of the Shahjalal International Airport against the Indian Army-backed Mukti Bahini, and were the last army special forces formation that had departed from the airport before the Dacca fall to India on 16 December 1971.

 From 1972 to 1977, the Pakistan Army went into reorganization and major restructuring of its combat services but the Army Special Service Group remained active in successfully tackling the armed insurgency in Balochistan in Pakistan.

-According to the Indian media, Hashim Musa, one of the terrorists involved in the 22 April, Pahalgam attack, was a former commando in Pakistan Army’s elite Special Service Group (SSG), trained in covert operations and unconventional warfare.
-After being dismissed from the army, he joined the banned terror group Lashkar-e-Taiba and infiltrated into Kashmir in September 2023.
-His SSG background was revealed during the interrogation of Kashmiri Over Ground Workers (OGWs) who had supported the attackers and disclosed Musa’s elite military training and role in organizing multiple attacks in the Valley.